Homemade vanilla infused honey

-Yes, you can add a sliced vanilla bean in a honey filled glass as in the pictures below (that was the first time I made this honey).
+Yes, you could add a sliced vanilla bean over a honey filled glass as in the pictures below (that was the first time I made this honey).

 Yes.
 However, if the honey tastes strong, it might mask the vanilla flavor.
 Also, it might be difficult to mix the vanilla if you use a thick honey.